 Kites & Things

-Whilst the name gives the 'kites' away, the 'things' cover so much!
-The bright Hut No. 18 is also famous for its crabbing lines, bait and nets, so if you arrive at the Harbour and see the children (and adults) crabbing, don’t worry - you can just pop along and buy everything you need.
+Whilst the name gives the Kites away the Things cover so much, bright Hut no 18 is also famous for its crabbing lines, bait and nets, so if you arrive at the Harbour and see the children (and adults) crabbing, don’t worry you can just pop along and buy everything you need.

-Inside the hut, you can find a myriad of goods, from Andy’s home-made leather belts and bracelets to toys, windmills, and so much more to list.
-Be sure to call in see for yourself.
+Inside the hut though you can find a myriad of goods, from Andy’s home-made leathers belts and bracelets to Toys and windmills and so much more to list, so instead take a look and see for yourself.

 Edy & Bridge

-Hut No. 15 on the waterfront houses Edy & Bridge, the brainchild of Jenny and Purvery's incredibly stylish garments are made from reclaimed, long-lasting fabrics.
-Each piece is a limited release!
-Skirts, trousers, dresses, shirts and jackets, the range changes constantly so why not treat yourself amongst all the gift shopping to a wonderful ethical new item for the wardrobe?
+Hut no 15 on the waterfront houses Edy & Bridge the brainchild of Jenny, all incredibly stylish garments are made from reclaimed long lasting fabrics, so each piece is a limited release!
+Skirts, trousers, dresses, shirts and jackets. the range changes constantly so why not treat yourself amongst all the gift shopping to a wonderful ethical new item for the wardrobe.

 Harbour Smith

-Stephen and his daughter are silversmiths & jewellers, and in Hut No. 17 you can admire & purchase their stunning pieces.
-Their work covers a wide range of jewellery and silverware, making it hard to choose beautiful gifts as there is so much to admire.
+Stephen and his daughter are silversmiths & jewellers and in Hut no 17 you can admire & purchase their stunning pieces, which cover a wide range of jewellery and silverware, making it hard to choose beautiful gifts as there is so much to admire.

-As well as the extensive range designed and made by themselves, they also offer a bespoke service using their classical training and experience to design and create a piece that’s just for you, including engagement and wedding rings.
+As well as the extensive range designed and made by themselves, they also offer a bespoke service using their classical training and experience to design and create a piece that’s just for you, this includes engagement and wedding rings.

 Candlewick Green Ironwork

-The range of ironwork that Rob makes is too big for Hut No. 21, so this just holds some of the smaller pieces that Rob designs and makes.
-Tables, lamps, sconces and hooks, weather vanes, wine racks, fire baskets and pieces that will just make you smile, including the four candle, fork handle holder!
+The range of Ironwork that Rob makes is too big for Hut no 21, this just holds some of the smaller pieces that Rob designs and makes, these include tables, lamps, sconces and hooks, weather vanes, wine racks, fire baskets and pieces that will just make you smile, including the Four candle, fork handle holder.

 Made in Whitstable